samjohnson208/SaugerParentage/README.md

 ### Parsing

 Created new scripts to parallelize the parsing process across all split files in evens and odds that start with "even_fq" or "odd_fq".
-Those scripts are run_parse_evens.pl and run_parse_odds.pl (Located in perl_scripts directory)
+Those scripts are run_parse_evens.pl and run_parse_odds.pl.

 ```{bash}
 perl /project/ysctrout/hatchsauger/SaugerParentage/perl_scripts/run_parse_evens.pl even_fq_*
 perl /project/ysctrout/hatchsauger/SaugerParentage/perl_scripts/run_parse_odds.pl odd_fq_*
 ```

-### Count mids
+Parsed files contain reads that start with the individual sample id (SAR_YY_XXXX).
+However, the files are not sorted by sample id.
+That's the split .fastq step (see below).

+The parsing process also generates reports, and these reports describe, for the parsed files, how many good mids there are among all of the reads.

+Count the number of good mids within each parsed report.
+To do this, you'll need to load R as a module.

 ```{bash}
 ## how many good mids?